Services – Delivery Methods

 “Due to the nature of our mission, we prefer to bid to institutions that allow a limited number of pre-qualified general contractors, participating in a best-price, best-value bidding process,” explains Wieland President Craig Wieland.
 “However, there are occasions when we will participate in general fixed price competitions.
 Due to our excellent subcontractor relationships across the United State, we can be competitive nearly anywhere.”

 Wieland’s stature as a non-self performing construction contractor does not preclude it from competing against other “traditional”, self-performing general contractors.
 In some markets it has formed strategic alliances or joint ventures to team with those GCs who still have these services, bringing the power of Wieland’s management system and combining it with larger, self-perform contractors.

-“Clearly our mission suggests that we will do most of our work in the Construction Management or Design/Build arenas,” Krueger says.
+“Clearly our mission suggests that we will do most of our work in the Construction Management or Design/Build arenas,” Wieland says.
 “But there are times when the general contracting delivery method is required and Wieland can compete here as well.”